aakarshgoel96/classification-service-monitoring/README.md

 # classification-service-monoitoring

-This repository implements a complete ML model lifecycle with automated training, serving, and monitoring using Minikube, MLflow, MinIO, and Prometheus.
+This repository implements a inference service that uses a pretrained model for image classification, deploys it, implements basic monitoring functions, and visualizes the results through a web app.

 ## Prerequisites